Skip to Content

 Arriving late at night at Lyon airport

 If your flight arrives late, after midnight (which is a common occurrence with the last EasyJet flights of the day), then you will have missed the last Rhonexpress, which departs at 00:00.
 In this case, you can either book a private transfer with Welcome Pickups, or get one of the public taxis.
-Just keep in mind that public taxis are less frequent at night and you might wait a bit before finding one.
-We usually prefer to book a private transfer because then you know you will have someone waiting to whisk you out of the airport and straight to your accommodation with no fuss or stress.
+Bear in mind that public taxis are less frequent at night and you might wait a bit before finding one.
+We usually prefer to book a private transfer because then you know you'll have someone waiting to whisk you out of the airport and straight to your accommodation with no fuss or stress.

 Getting around Lyon

-There are lots of transport options for getting around within the city of Lyon.
-Buses, trams, the metro and two funiculars are all operated by the one company which makes it easy to purchase tickets.
-You can purchase tickets from machines at the metro entrances or directly from bus and tram drivers for use on all forms of public transport.
-An all-day ticket costs €5.80 or if you have purchased the Lyon city card then you will be able to use that instead.
-Lyon also has an extensive self-service bicycle rental system, with bikes available at 340 stations throughout the city.
-Check the Vél'ov website for all the locations, information and maps for cycling in Lyon.
+There are numerous transport options for getting around within the city of Lyon.
+Buses, trams, the metro, and two funiculars are all operated by one company, making it easy to purchase tickets.
+Purchase tickets from machines at the metro entrances or directly from bus and tram drivers for use on all forms of public transport.

 Save time, money and hassle when travelling in Lyon with the Lyon City Card.